krFritsch/neo2-glove80-zmk-config/README.md

 # My ZMK keymap

-Default readme from the template: [README from template.md](./README from template.md)
+Default readme from the template: README from template.md

 ## Basic Alpha and Symbol layout: NEO2
 The basis for the layout is the [neo2 layout](https://www.neo-layout.org/)

 ## Thumbcluser usage
+I want to use only two keys from the thumb cluster regularly, the outermost ones on the bottom row.
+The other ones are too far away for comfortable regular usage.
 ### Single key actions

 There these 4 actions:
 | Combination | Action |
 | ----------|----------|
 | X _ $~~$ _ _ | Navigation & Numpad   |